 )

-the recursive result has good agreement with a $10^7$ round simulation:
+The result has good agreement with a $10^7$ round simulation:

-with this in hand, we can find the chance that Andy has an unusually long walk during his kitchen sojourn:
+With this in hand, we can find the chance that Andy has an unusually long walk during his kitchen sojourn:

 \[\begin{align} P(T_\text{kitchen} \gt \langle T\rangle_\text{soccer}) &= 1 - \sum\limits_{n=1}^{10}p(n) \\ &= 1 - \sum\limits_{n=1}^{10}\frac{\omega_\boldsymbol{0}^n}{3^{2n}} \\ &= \frac{173576992}{387420489} \\ &\approx 44.80326\% \end{align}\]